jonifen/jonifen-web/content/blog/post/2017/reactjs-render-clickable-lists.md

-+++
+---
-type = "post"
+type: "post"
+title: "Rendering an array of data as a clickable list using React.js"
+author: "Jon"
-title = "Rendering an array of data as a clickable list using React.js" author = "Jon" description = "React.js is great for quickly rendering arrays of data in a tabular format, and there's loads of grid-like packages out there in npm, but sometimes you just need to hand-crank something yourself.
-Which is fine, until you want the row to be clickable..." tags = [
+description: "React.js is great for quickly rendering arrays of data in a tabular format, and there's loads of grid-like packages out there in npm, but sometimes you just need to hand-crank something yourself.
+Which is fine, until you want the row to be clickable..."
+tags: [
   "programming",
   "javascript",
   "reactjs"
 ]
-date = "2017-04-13T21:55:37+01:00"
+date: "2017-04-13T21:55:37+01:00"
-+++
+---

 React.js is great for quickly rendering arrays of data in a tabular format, and there's loads of grid-like packages out there in npm, but sometimes you just need to hand-crank something yourself.
 Which is fine, until you want the row to be clickable...